 2. At Best Practice Law Limited we work as a team, so Trish Amor-Davy will be primarily responsible for your file.
 Even if you receive these Terms of Engagement from one of our staff, Trish Amor-Davy will still have primary responsibility for your file.
 Your file or tasks on your file may be delegated to other members of our legal team from time to time as appropriate.

 3. The firm is committed to doing the best job we can to ensure that your legal needs are met.
-Accordingly the firm will always endeavor to:
+Accordingly, the firm will always endeavour to:

 j) advise you how to make a complaint and deal with any issue promptly and fairly.